A Brief History of the Kalmyk Mongols in Xinjiang

 Furthermore, the Xinjiang Kalmyks seem to have retained more of their culture and language than their Russian brothers and sisters.
 Unlike in the former USSR, which forced all minorities to become Soviets (not specifically Russians) and to adopt the Cyrillic alphabet, the Chinese have allowed their minorities to keep their cultures and written scripts.
 Thus, Xinjiang is the only place left where the Kalmyk script, a variant of the Mongol alphabet, is still used.

 Buddhism and the Xinjiang Kalmyks

 The Xinjiang Kalmyks built more than 50 Gelug monasteries after their return from Russia.
-Originally these Kalmyk monasteries of East Turkistan were associated with Sera Je Monastery and used the Jetsunpa textbooks for debate, but now two young monks from this region have gone to Drepung Gomang Monastery to study and have not yet returned.
+Originally, these Kalmyk monasteries of East Turkistan were associated with Sera Je Monastery and used the Jetsunpa textbooks for debate, but now, two young monks from this region have gone to Drepung Gomang Monastery to study but have not yet returned.

 At the end of the nineteenth century, Buddhism spread from the Kalmyk monasteries that were in the very north of East Turkistan to the Altai mountain region across the border in Siberia.
 Buddhism combined there with shamanism and a local cult to form an amalgam known as Burkhanism.
 Burkhan is the Mongolian word for “Buddha.”
 In East Turkistan, however, Kalmyk Buddhism remained more pure.
 Unlike the Outer Mongolians and Buryats, the Kalmyks and Inner Mongolians never began a tradition of married monks.